NathanKleekamp/Recipes/mains/lamb-yoghurt-pasta.md

 1. While the yoghurt is cooking, boil the pasta in a medium saucepan of well-salted boiling water for about 13 minutes, until al dente.
-Drain the pasta, reserving 300ml of its cooking water.
+Drain the pasta, reserving some of its cooking water.
 Stir half the reserved pasta water into the lamb mixture, to loosen.
 Stir the cooked pasta and the rest of the reserved water into the yoghurt pan and cook on a medium heat for about two minutes, just to heat through.